dfin-ai/dfinsell-payment-gateway/README.md

 # DFin Sell Payment Gateway

-The DFin Sell Payment Gateway plugin allows you to accept fiat payments to sell products on your WooCommerce store.
+The DFin Sell Payment Gateway plugin for WooCommerce 8.9+ allows you to accept fiat payments to sell products on your WooCommerce store.

 ## Plugin Information